 The types of bonds held by bills finance companies comprise government bonds, corporate bonds and bank debentures.
-About 95% of the bond portfolios are as available-for-sale (AFS) financial assets for accounting purposes.
-To improve investment returns, there has been a gradual increase in the asset allocation to higher-yield corporate debentures bonds. bank and other 2011 non-government bonds since (Chart B5.1).
+About 95% of the bond portfolios are booked as available-for-sale (AFS) financial assets for accounting purposes.
+To improve investment returns, there has been a gradual increase in the asset allocation to higher-yield corporate bonds, bank debentures and other 2011 non-government bonds since (Chart B5.1).